Theory of Three-Photon Transport Through a Weakly Coupled Atomic Ensemble: Applications

-It is worth clarifying that, based on the order estimates above, the leading-order diagrams at small to intermediate optical depth $\beta M \sim o(1)$(little-o notation is used here) form a subset of those at large optical depth ($\beta M \sim \mathcal{O}(1)$).
+It is worth clarifying that, based on the order estimates above, the leading-order diagrams at small to intermediate optical depth $\mathrm{OD}=4\beta M \sim o(1)$ (little-o notation is used here) form a subset of those at large optical depth ($\beta M =\mathcal{O}(1)$).
 This is because the power of $\beta$ associated with each diagram is fixed, while the overall magnitude of each diagram increases monotonically with $M$.
-As a result, all perturbative calculations carried out for the large-OD regime remain valid—and even more accurate—in the small and intermediate-OD regimes.
+As a result, all perturbative calculations carried out for the large-OD regime remain valid---and increase in accuracy---in the small and intermediate-OD regimes.